ilektron/papermc/README.md

 In addition to supplying docker with an amount of memory to use, you can use the `MEMORYSIZE` environment variable by using the `-e MEMORYSIZE=10G` option with the `docker run` command.

+## Dockerio

+You can find built images of this docker image under in the docker hub repository [ilektron/paperio](https://hub.docker.com/r/ilektron/papermc)